orbitalquark/textadept/docs/api.md

 <a id="ui.update"></a>
 #### `ui.update`()

-Processes pending GTK events, including reading from spawned processes.
+Processes pending UI events, including reading from spawned processes.
 This function is primarily used in unit tests.